By Katie Whyatt

 “He’s a Newcastle lad, and he always wanted to play for Newcastle United, and that’s where he started as a kid – he’s of the same background as myself, in that I always wanted to play for Hull City.
 I used to watch him when he was playing in the Premier League and Gary Lineker and all them were playing.
 He’s just a normal lad, like myself.
 I do after dinner speaking and I’ve spoken when he’s speaking, introduced him to [fiancé] Francesca – he’s a living legend, and now he’s quite a good friend.
 He’s one of the best footballers to grace English football.
 What he’s done for his country and what’s happened to him since – it’s a shame, because it is very difficult when you retire.
 I’ve been there – I’ve worn the t-shirt.”

-Windass has been open about the struggles, post-retirement, that led him to attempt suicide in 2012: first with tablets, then with a bedsheet that, mercifully, was too long and a belt.
+Windass has been open about the struggles, post-retirement, that led him to attempt suicide in 2012: first with tablets, then by hanging.
 He was stopped both times, by a former girlfriend and then by a friend.
 The end of his 18-year marriage and the death of his father John had made retirement even harder.

 “I found it really tough,” Windass begins.
 “Going through a divorce, not seeing the kids – Josh and Jordan – going back to Hull… And I ended up in rehab, for depression.
 I knew that I was retiring, but I’d been through a bad time off the pitch – not so much the retirement, but the divorce and my dad passing away.
 It was an accumulation of things.
 I’m happy now, the kids are happy – the one thing about it is you’ve got to get on with your life.